stefan-peng/oboeta/README.md

 3. The timestamp can be formatted however you wish, but you must be consistent.
 4. The third field must be either a single '+' character or a single '-' character.  '+' indicates that you successfully reviewed the associated flashcard on the date represented by the timestamp, whereas '-' indicates that you failed.

 Oboeta uses the log to schedule flashcards for review.
 You ask Oboeta to dump a bunch of new or due cards to the screen, select the corresponding paper flashcards, and review them.
 When you're finished reviewing your cards, update the log accordingly.
+Alternatively, you can use the console-based review scripts, which will automatically update the log.

 ## Requirements